xanadunf/matchbook/README.md

 * * *
 # *Quickstart Tutorial*
 This should help you get up and running in a very short time, assuming that you have met the pre-requisites.
-Lets set a target in this tutorial to place a bet on the first football team that contains the name 'man'.
+Lets set a target in this tutorial to place a bet on the first football game we find that contains the name 'man'.
+We will proceed to place 5 on the home team to win the game outright.

-To start, you need to login with your Matchbook.com account credentials.
+To start, you need to login with your \href{http://www.matchbook.com}{Matchbook.com} account credentials.
 ```
 library(matchbook)
 username <- "my_user_name"